Wednesday, January 27, 2021 - Public meeting slide presentation. You can also view this meeting on the City Facebook Page.

-The Sturgis City Council met on October 14 to set the date for a special election on the initiated referendum.
-The election will take place on February 2, 2021.
-There will be additional meetings to discuss the development project prior to the election.
-Watch the City Facebook page and this website for details as those meetings are scheduled.
+Wednesday, October 14, 2020 - The Sturgis City Council met to set the date for a special election on the initiated referendum.
+The election date set to February 2, 2021.

-October 5, 2020, City Council presentation.
-The City Council took action to rescind Resolution 2020-59 to surplus the Marcotte property.
+Monday, October 5, 2020 - The City Council took action to rescind Resolution 2020-59 to surplus the Marcotte property.
 A Special Council meeting will be scheduled to discuss the project.
+City Council presentation

-The public attended a presentation and open house to learn more about the development of the Marcotte property.
+Thursday, July 30, 2020 - A public presentation and open house was held to explain more about the development of the Marcotte property.
 The developer (Dream Design International) answered questions and shared the potential site layout.
 The city staff was also on hand to answer questions and record comments.

 History of Development Considerations:

 In 2011, the Sturgis City Council approved Resolution 2011-15 adopting the Sturgis Comprehensive Plan.
 The plan was prepared in accordance with State Statute 11-4-3 that requires the adoption of a comprehensive plan as a prerequisite for implementing development regulations.
 The plan was developed by KLJ Engineering along with support from all local government agencies, Future Sturgis focus groups, and information gathered from many public comment meetings.
 The Marcotte property was identified in this plan as a key district and was identified at that time as the Game, Fish, and Parks Site (see page 112 of the plan).
 Sturgis Comprehensive Plan.
 The plan suggested the site be developed as a major resort with a conference center.
 This suggestion was made due to the nearby trailhead leading into the National Forest.